 Recognition and Measurement - The Caisse populaire recognizes and measures financial assets and financial liabilities on the balance sheet when they become a party to the contractual provisions of a financial instrument.
 All transactions related to financial instruments are recorded on a settlement date basis.
 All financial instruments are measured at fair value on initial recognition.
 Measurement in subsequent periods depends on the classification of each financial instrument.
 Held-for-trading items are reported at fair value, with changes in their fair value recognized in the statement of income.
-Available-for-sale items are reported at fair value, with changes in their fair value, with changes and other financial liabilities are reported at amortized cost, using the effective interest method.
+Available-for-sale items are reported at fair value, with changes in their fair value recognized in the statement of other comprehensive income.
+Loans and receivables and other financial liabilities are reported at amortized cost, using the effective interest method.